AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

    ```

 1. Create the Hadoop external account, as detailed in the [Creating a shared connection](#creating-a-shared-connection) section.

-## Configure access to MySQL {#configure-access-to-mysql}

-For more information on how to configure your MySQL database, refer to this [article](https://helpx.adobe.com/campaign/kb/campaign_fda_mysql.html).

 ## Configure access to Netezza {#configure-access-to-netezza}